-Is any food premises (e.g. fixed, mobile, temporary) at, on or from which food is sold, or handled with the intention that it be sold and includes the following classes: Class 1: hospitals, child care centres and listed facilities for the aged, at which ready-to-eat potentially hazardous food is served; Class 2: other premises that handle potentially hazardous unpackaged foods; Class 3: premises handling unpackaged low risk foods, selling potentially hazardous prepackaged foods, or the warehousing or distribution of pre-packaged foods; and Class 4: premises that only retail prepackaged low risk foods, and certain other low risk or occasional activities.
-It also includes premises registered in the municipality and on the state wide 'Streatrader' system (e.g. food vans).
+Is any operating food premises (e.g., fixed, mobile, temporary) at, on or from which food is sold, or handled with the intention that it be sold.
+It also includes premises registered in the municipality and on the state-wide 'Streatrader' system (e.g., food vans).
+This does not include food premises that permanently ceased operations during the reporting period.